In this guide, you’ll learn exactly how to build the best push pull legs routine you can to achieve the best results possible.

 As long as you’re progressing and adding reps/weight week after week, I wouldn’t change anything.

-If you wanted to train 5 or 6 days per week, you’d have to make sure you nail your recovery and only pick 1 movement for each muscle group per workout.
+If you wanted to train 5 or 6 days a week, you’d have to make sure you nail your recovery and only pick 1 movement for each muscle group per workout.

 - Thursday – Off

-I would only recommend a 6-day program to those looking to lose body fat and improve body composition.
+I would only recommend a 6-day workout split to those looking to lose body fat and improve body composition.

 It will be difficult for most people to recover from, which is necessary to continue building muscle mass.